Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Empirical Results

-\paragraph{Conditional image generation.} To further evaluate Rex we drew text-conditioned samples using Stable Diffusion v1.5 \citep{rombach2022high} with a set of 1000 randomly selected captions from COCO \citep{lin2014microsoft} with the various solvers each using the same fixed seed.
-We report performance in terms of the CLIP Score \citep{hessel2021clipscore} which measures the cosine similarity between the image embeddings; and in terms of the state-of-the-art Image Reward metric \citep{xu2023imagereward} which assigns a score that reflects human preferences, namely, aesthetic quality and prompt adherence.
-The later metric was recently become a popular metric for evaluating the performance of diffusion models \citep{skreta2025feynmankac}.
-In \cref{tab:cond_gen} we compare pre-existing methods for exact inversion with diffusion models against Rex, along with including the non-reversible DDIM solver as a baseline.
-In \cref{fig:comp_uncond_gen} we present a visual qualitative comparison of the different solvers using the same initial noise.
+To further evaluate \rex we drew text-conditioned samples using Stable Diffusion v1.5 \citep{rombach2022high} from 1000 randomly selected COCO captions \citep{lin2014microsoft}, with the various solvers each using the same fixed seed.
+We report performance in terms of the CLIP Score \citep{hessel2021clipscore}, the state-of-the-art text-to-image scoring function PickScore \citep{kirstain2023pickapic}, and the Image Reward metric \citep{xu2023imagereward}, which assigns a score reflecting human preferences---namely, aesthetic quality and prompt adherence---and has recently become a popular evaluation metric for diffusion models \citep{skreta2025feynmankac}.
+In \cref{tab:cond_gen} we compare pre-existing methods for exact inversion with diffusion models against \rex, and include the non-reversible DDIM solver as a baseline.
+We observe that every \rex variant outperforms the other reversible solvers across all three metrics; the stochastic variants (Euler-Maruyama and ShARK) lead on Image Reward and PickScore.
+In \cref{fig:comp_cond_gen} we present a visual qualitative comparison of the different solvers using the same initial noise.
 We provide additional experimental details in \cref{app:cond_gen_details}.
-We observe that Rex does very well compared to other reversible solvers, and in particular the stochastic variants of Rex perform \textit{extremely} well.